deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 That…what was it on about---

-A knot twisted in Firth’s stomach and he *understood.*
+A knot twisted in Firth’s stomach and he understood *immediately.*

 “Good God…you found religion.
 You *believe.”*